What is ADAPT Loddon Mallee?

 - Lodge a climate statement – text, video, or voice recording – to have your voice heard.

-Identify actions to support the most vulnerable people, places and systems that have the least capability to act on impacts of climate change.
+Identify adaptation challenges where the most vulnerable people, places and sectors have the least capacity to act.